-For more information about Lamco Plumbing & Heating Inc. and the plumbing services we provide in the Livingston area, contact us today at (973) 895-1400 for a free, no-obligation quote.
+For more information about Lamco Plumbing & Heating Inc. and the plumbing services we provide in the Randolph area, contact us today at (973) 895-1400 for a free, no-obligation quote.
 We are happy to answer your questions and provide more details.

 Our systems generally come in two categories: Forced Air Systems and Hydronic Systems.
 Forced air heating is accomplished primarily by means of a furnace or heat pump.